 Rule #2: You Must Use an Intermediary

-The IRS requires you to use a third party, known as a qualified intermediary or exchange facilitator, during the exchange.
+The IRS requires you to use a third party, known as a qualified intermediary or exchange facilitator, during the swap.

 Proceeds from the initial property’s sale must go to the intermediary.
 Even though you owned the property, you may not receive the funds from the sale, even temporarily.
 Those funds go to an escrow account managed by your third party.
 This means you must have your qualified intermediary before closing on any properties.